rjimeno/today_i_learned/README.md

 ## 2019-05-13: Bridge Python to its past with __future__.

-I generaly like to write for version 3 of Python so I can take advantage of features like the improved division, the print function (vs print statement) and even the f-strings.
+I generally like to write for version 3 of Python so I can take advantage of features like the improved division, the print function (vs print statement) and even the f-strings.
 To do so, I hint (almost enforce) the Python 3 by starting my scripts with the following shebang line `#!/usr/bin/env python3`.
 That way, scripts with execution permission will attempt to use a version 3 over any version 2 in case more than one version is available.

 Whenever possible, I try not to forbid the use of Python 2 but, instead, try to write code that works correctly on both.
 One way to achieve that is by importing the `__future__` library.
 That way, Python 2 will be provided with a print function just like the one on Python 3.
 Similarly, the division (/) on Python 2 will behave as the division in Python 3.
-That really simplifiew my work of making code that was initially written for version 3 work with version 3.
+That really simplified my work of making code that was initially written for version 3 work with version 3.

 There are times though, when `__future__` does not solve my problem.
 Those times I use a conditional statement to check for the version numbers stored in sys.version_info[] and conditionally execute code accordingly.
 The following code is not very useful, but should exemplify this principle: